CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion

-The latent representation $\boldsymbol{z}_t$ is generated from the privileged encoder or the proprioceptive generator, which guides the policy network to produce specific actions for various terrains and scenarios.
+The latent representation $\boldsymbol{z}_t$ is generated from the privileged encoder or the proprioceptive encoder, which guides the policy network to produce specific actions for various terrains and scenarios.
 The privileged encoder and policy network is trained through policy gradient to maximize the expected discounted return, while the proprioceptive encoder is trained through supervised learning to minimize the reconstruction loss between outputs of proprioceptive encoder and privileged encoder.
-More details on each network are shown in Table~\ref{tab:network}.
+All modules are designed as the Multi-Layer Perceptron (MLP) with Exponential Linear Unit (ELU) activation.
+More details on each network are shown in Table~\ref{tab:network}. { }